About Syracuse University

 - The College of Arts and Sciences’ humanities programs are concentrated in the Hall of Languages, Huntington Beard Crouse Hall, Bowne Hall, and Sims Hall.
 Facilities for instruction and research in the sciences are located in the Life Sciences Complex, Physics Building, Heroy Geology Laboratory, Carnegie Library, the Center for Science and Technology, Huntington Hall, and on South Campus at 621 Skytop Road.

-- The Maxwell School of Citizenship and Public Affairs is housed primarily in Maxwell Hall and Eggers Hall with additional facilities in Lyman Hall.
+- The Maxwell School of Citizenship and Public Affairs is housed primarily in Maxwell Hall and Eggers Hall with additional facilities in Lyman Hall and Steele Hall.

 - The College of Visual and Performing Arts is comprised of the Setnor School of Music, the School of Art, and the School of Design as well as the Departments of Transmedia, Drama, and Communication and Rhetorical Studies.
-The Schools of Art and Design are located in the Dorothea Ilgen Shaffer Art Building, Smith Hall, the Comstock Art Facility, and the Nancy Cantor Warehouse in downtown Syracuse.
+The School of Art is located in the Dorothea Ilgen Shaffer Art Building, Smith Hall and the Comstock Art Facility.
+The School of Design is located in the Nancy Cantor Warehouse in downtown Syracuse.
 The Setnor School of Music is located in Crouse College.
 The Department of Drama is located in the Regent Theatre Complex, which also houses Syracuse Stage, a regional equity theater company.
-The Department of Communication and Rhetorical Studies is located in Sims Hall and the Department of Transmedia is located in the Dorothea Ilgen Shaffer Art Building
+The Department of Communication and Rhetorical Studies is located in Sims Hall.
+The Department of Film and Media Arts and the Department of Creative Arts Therapy are located in the Dorothea Ilgen Shaffer Art Building.

 - The School of Architecture is located in Slocum Hall.